syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCheckBox/Visual-Customization.md

 ![Checkbox CornerRadius](Images/Radius.png)

 ## Customizing state color
 The default state colors can be customized using the `CheckedColor` and `UncheckedColor `properties.
-The checked/indeterminate state color is updated to the `CheckedColor` property value when the state is changed to the checked/indeterminate.The unchecked state color is updated to `UncheckedColor` property value when the state is changed to unchecked.
+The checked/indeterminate state color is updated to the `CheckedColor` property value when the state is changed to the checked/indeterminate.The unchecked state color is updated to the `UncheckedColor` property value when the state is changed to unchecked.
 {% tabs %}
 {% highlight c# %}
 SfCheckBox check = new SfCheckBox();